Act now to build your gift reserves and slide into the winter holiday season with ease and confidence.

 Marcin Balcerzak / Shutterstock.com

-Major retailers nationwide including Kohl’s, Macy’s, Walmart and Amazon are among many companies already advertising for a wide range of seasonal workers.
-They include many salespeople in the stores and many warehouse workers to fulfill orders.
-But they also seek loss-prevention specialists, merchandisers, customer service reps, equipment operators and delivery people.
+Major retailers are already advertising for seasonal workers — including Kohl’s, Nordstrom, L.L.
+Bean, Build-a-Bear, Michaels and Amazon, to name just a few that come up on a quick search of the job site, Indeed.com.
+These jobs typically include many salespeople in the stores and many warehouse workers to fulfill orders.
+But they also may need loss-prevention specialists, merchandisers, customer service reps, equipment operators and delivery people.

-Temporary and part-time jobs that let you work from home or offer other flexible arrangements are available too, says Flexjobs, a subscription-based jobs service.
+Temporary and part-time jobs that let you work from home or offer other flexible arrangements are available year-round through other sites such as Flexjobs, a subscription-based jobs service.

 Also, look for signs in stores around your town.
-Holiday festivities spark the need for cafes and pizza shops to staff up, as well as hire more people to deliver pizzas as well as take-out menus and fliers.
+Holiday festivities mean cafes and pizza shops will need to staff up, as well as hire more people to deliver pizzas and hand out take-out menus and fliers.

 Check out: “11 Tips to Get Hired for the Holidays”